nilangekarss/morpheus-scvmm-plugin/README.md

 ## Features

 - Syncs hosts, networks, and virtual machines from SCVMM to Morpheus
-- Provisions virtual machines from Morpheus into SCVMM
+- Provisions Virtual Machines and Docker Cluster
 - Supports VM snapshot creation and restore for backup/restore operations

 ---